Deploy your app with docker and docker-compose - Part 2

 Sorry, there's some administrative work to do here.
 Requirements:

-2. An aws/google cloud/digital ocean account with programmatic access configured on your machine.
+.
+I recommend installing the bash completion and prompt as well. - An aws/google cloud/digital ocean account with programmatic access configured on your machine.
 Or your own server (use the generic driver).

 Creating an instance: